 This declaration of conformity is issued under the sole responsibility of the manufacturer.
 I declare on behalf of the manufacturer that the recreational craft propulsion engine(s) mentioned above fulfil(s) the requirements specified in Article 4 (1) and Annex I of Directive 2013/53/EU.

 Name / function: Taro Kitamura / President (identification of the person empowered to sign on behalf of the engine manufacturer or his authorised representative)

-Engine family: RCD2-3JH40X1 Engine models: 3JH40
+Engine models: 3JH40

-Signature and title: and Elan President (or an equivalent marking g)
+Signature and title: A President (or an equivalent marking)